 Canada has many fantastic places to see a variety of whales.
 There are many areas where you can pass the time looking for blue whales.
 Despite the already discussed locations in the U.S., here are additional places for Blue whale watching in Canada.

-Blue whales have only just returned to British Columbia, so a sighting would be rare.
+Blue whales have only just returned to British Columbia, so a sighting may be rare.
 However, scientists believe that they may be returning to the area.

 Gulf of St. Lawrence

 Blue whales can be found between Baffin Island and Greenland.
-Other whales that can be seen in the area include narwhals and pods of belugas, so this area is a fantastic place to watch a variety of rare whales.
+Other whales that can be seen in the area include narwhals and pods of belugas, so this area is a fantastic place to watch various rare whales.
 Bowhead whales can also be spotted in the area.

 Nova Scotia is a province in Canada that serves as one of the most popular whale-watching destinations.
 The site features about 12 different species of whales, including the Blue whale.